Many people have sex without using contraception. Sometimes

 having sex.
 These pills are most effective if taken within 12

-attending.
-Click below to see participating pharmacies in your
+individual pharmacies for details.
+Click below to see participating

 Remember our clinics may be closed on public holidays and at

 weekends so it is important not to leave things until the last

 If more than 72 hours (3 days) have passed you may have other